yunbum-kook/ybkook.github.io/_pages/courseworks.md

 ## Mathematical Analysis I, II (MAS241, MAS242)
 * __Note__
-	* It was professor Shin's last teaching on MAS241 and MAS242.
-For a long time, her course had been famous for heavy loads.
-Every class had a quiz on 13 T/F problems and these course required three 12 hour exams during a semester.
+	* It was professor Sujin Shin’s last teaching on MAS241 and MAS242.
+For a long time, her course had been known for heavy loads: students had a daily quiz on 13 T/F problems and three 12 hour exams during a semester.
-	* All quiz problems with solutions are shared as below.
-In a way that I struggled to find out counter examples for FALSE problems and to prove for TRUE problems, I believe that I had mathematically and logically grown up.
+	* All quiz problems with solutions are shared below.
+Much as I learned a lot from struggling to find out counterexamples for FALSE problems and to prove for TRUE problems, trying this would be a good chance to mathematically and logically step up.
 * __Info__
 	* Textbook: Lecture notes from professor
 	* Instructor: Sujin Shin